 This region is easily accessible from Barcelona, and the average high is a pleasant 76° Fahrenheit (24° Celsius) in June and 80° F (27° C) in July and August.

-Meanwhile, the super popular Mediterranean region (home to Barcelona, Valencia and Malaga) has lovely weather in late spring and early autumn - think May-June and late September-October.
+Meanwhile, the super popular Mediterranean coast (home to Barcelona, Valencia and Malaga) has lovely weather in late spring and early autumn - think May-June and late September-October.

 However, beware that it gets extremely hot in southern Spain at the height of summer - we're talking upwards of 100° F (37-40° C) in August.